Horticulture

 Class J9 Flower Arrangement – “Tea Time”, to be displayed in an upcycled container

-Class J10 Salad Selection – minimum 3 items
+Class J10 Salad selection – minimum 3 items

 Class J11 Design a honey jar label on A4 horizontal paper